 It is the policy of the Board of Trustees of The City University of New York and of Brooklyn College to provide, for all persons, equal educational and employment opportunities in a working and learning environment in which students and employees are able to realize their full potential as productive members of the college community.
 To this end, it is the college’s policy that its educational and employment programs will be administered without regard to race, color, national or ethnic origin, religion, gender, sexual orientation, age, alienage or citizenship, disability or veteran status, or other factors irrelevant to productive participation in the programs of the college.
 Further, in keeping with local, state, and federal mandates and recognizing the many benefits that accrue from a community of diverse experience and cultural heritage, the college pledges to act affirmatively in providing employment opportunities for qualified women, racial and ethnic minorities, Vietnam-era veterans, and individuals with disabilities.
 All Brooklyn College employees — administrators, members of the faculty and staff — and students are expected to cooperate fully in meeting these legal and ethical mandates.
-For further information, view the City University of New York Policies and Procedures on Nondiscrimination and Sexual Harassment (pdf) .
+For further information, view the City University of New York Policy on Equal Opportunity and Non-discrimination (pdf) .

 Inquiries or complaint-related matters pursuant to any of the equal opportunity laws, including Executive Order 11246, Title VII of the Civil Rights Act, the Rehabilitation Act of 1973, the Vietnam Era Veterans’ Readjustment Act of 1974, the Americans with Disabilities Act, Title IX of the Education Amendments, and others, may be addressed to the Office of Diversity and Equity Programs, 2147 Boylan Hall, 718.951.4128.
 Students with disabilities may wish, in the first instance, to contact the coordinator of the Center for Student Disability Services, Valerie Stewart-Lovell, 138 Roosevelt Hall, 718.951.5538.